 Athens is an unusual city.
 With its eye-watering place in world history, the olive-soaked Mediterranean air breezing through and the Acropolis shining on a hilltop, Athens should be an easy city to fall in love with.

-Yet alongside the romance, Athens is a fully functional modern European city, complete with skyscrapers, traffic jams, urban grit and edgy street art.
+Yet alongside the romance, Athens packs in skyscrapers, traffic jams, urban grit and edgy street art.

 And a visit there is all the better for it.